-Of the 13 members of the Organization of the Petroleum Exporting Countries (OPEC) as of January 1, 2021, five of them were Persian Gulf countries: Iran, Iraq, Kuwait, Saudi Arabia, and the United Arab Emirates.
+Of the 13 members of the Organization of the Petroleum Exporting Countries (OPEC) as of January 1, 2022, five of them were Persian Gulf countries: Iran, Iraq, Kuwait, Saudi Arabia, and the United Arab Emirates.

-The majority of total U.S. petroleum exports are petroleum liquids and refined petroleum products
+The majority of U.S. total petroleum exports are petroleum liquids and refined petroleum products

 Because of logistical, regulatory, and quality considerations, exporting some petroleum is the most economical way to meet the market's needs.
 For example, refiners in the U.S. Gulf Coast region frequently find that it makes economic sense to export some of their gasoline to Mexico rather than shipping it to the U.S. East Coast because lower cost gasoline imports from Europe may be available to the East Coast.

-- South Korea8%
+- South Korea12%

 Does the U.S. Energy Information Administration (EIA) know which companies purchase imported crude oil or gasoline?

 Although EIA cannot identify which companies sell imported gasoline or gasoline refined from imported oil, it does publish data on the companies that import petroleum into the United States.
-However, the fact that a given company imports crude oil does not mean that those imports will be used to produce the gasoline sold to motorists as that company's brand of gasoline.
+However, the fact that a company imports crude oil does not mean that those imports will be used to produce the gasoline sold to motorists as that company's brand of gasoline.
 Gasoline from different refineries and import terminals is often combined for shipment by pipeline.
 Different companies owning service stations in the same area may be purchasing gasoline at the same bulk terminal, which may or may not include imported gasoline or gasoline refined from imported oil.

-1 Petrolelum is a broadly defined class of liquid hydrocarbon mixtures that include crude oil, lease condensate, unfinished oils, and products produced from refining crude oil and from processing natural gas plant liquids, including hydrocarbon gas liquids.
+1 Petroleum is a broadly defined class of liquid hydrocarbon mixtures that include crude oil, lease condensate, unfinished oils, and products produced from refining crude oil and from processing natural gas plant liquids, including hydrocarbon gas liquids.
 Volumes of finished petroleum products include non-hydrocarbon compounds, such as fuel ethanol, biodiesel, additives, and detergents, that are blended into the products.

 2 U.S. domestic petroleum production includes field production of crude oil and natural gas liquids, renewable fuels and oxygenate plant net production, and refinery processing gain.
-Preliminary data for 2020.

 3 Consumption is represented by product supplied.
-Preliminary data for 2020.